-All 2013 Yaris models have a 1.5-liter, four-cylinder engine that makes 106 horsepower.
-A five-speed manual transmission is standard, and a four-speed automatic is optional.
-With the automatic transmission, the Yaris yields an EPA-estimated 30/36 mpg city/highway, which is good for the class, but doesn’t match competitors like the Ford Fiesta, which can get up to 40 mpg on the highway.
+All 2013 Yaris models have a 1.5-liter four-cylinder engine that makes 106 horsepower.
+A five-speed manual transmission is standard and a four-speed automatic is optional.
+With the automatic transmission, the Yaris yields an EPA-estimated 30/36 mpg city/highway, which is good for the class, but doesn’t match the fuel economy of competitors like the Ford Fiesta, which can get up to 40 mpg on the highway.

 While reviewers say the Yaris is plenty powerful for driving around town, they find that the engine struggles when it’s taken out of its city element and put on the highway.
 Of the two transmissions, car reviewers say the manual transmission is the better choice because it makes the Yaris more engaging to drive.
 They dislike the automatic and are disappointed that it has four gears when many of the Yaris’ competitors have six-speed automatic transmissions.

 - "The 1.5-liter 4-cylinder engine is rated at 106 horsepower.
 It feels smooth and acceptably strong under moderate acceleration around town, but can seem strained if more is asked of it." -- Kelley Blue Book

 - "In the city, the Yaris proves to be an agreeable companion, darting around construction and obstacles with little protest." -- Motor Trend (2012)

 - "The 1.5-liter engine largely felt exactly as it did in the previous Yaris - acceptable, but far from zippy.
 The automatic transmission is most definitely not doing the Yaris any favors in this regard.
 We highly recommend the 5-speed manual if you expect to experience any pep in your drive, although Toyota predicts that only 10 percent of Yaris buyers will do so." -- MSN (2012)